dmerejkowsky/blog/content/post/2017-07-22-how-i-use-git.md

   * It's big and slow and depends on `KDE4`
   * It makes annoying sounds (which is the cause for the huge dependency on `KDE4` ...)
-  * It is able to solves conflict that git does note handle automatically, which is nice, but sometimes this goes wrong. (it's pretty rare though)
+  * It is able to solve conflicts that git does note handle automatically, which is nice, but sometimes this goes wrong. (it's pretty rare though)
   * It lets select you to choose 'A', 'B' or 'C' for the conflicts, but sometimes you want to *edit* the line directly in 'D', and the